Environmental Issues and CEQA Compliance

 5.2.8 Environmental Impact Report

 If a project will or may create a significant impact on the environment, an EIR must be prepared.
 The EIR evaluates in more detail the potential impact areas, and recommends mitigation measures to avoid or reduce the impact.
 A Mitigation Monitoring Report is required to document who is responsible for implementing the mitigations, when they are to be completed, and the mechanism to verify their completion.
+Per the Amended University Procedures for Implementation of CEQA, a public meeting is required for all projects for which an EIR will be prepared.

 Findings are a summary of the rationale behind a project approval.